Git-Harshit/Quick-Notes/README.md

 The build is minified and the filenames include the hashes.\
 This App is ready to be deployed!

+#### Built files deployment with a local static server

+As homepage property is set to /Quick-Notes under package.json (in order to match deployment path on this dedicated GitHub Pages URL address for its source repository), directly serving from within the build directory with a static server will fail due to mismatching relative paths of linked scripts and stylesheets tied with the source.
+For this, copy files within or rename build folder itself to folder named "Quick-Notes", and start the server from the parent directory of this folder.
+Then, open \<static-URL>/Quick-Notes to launch this web application.
+For example: if this static server has been started on [localhost](http://localhost), then [localhost/Quick-Notes](http://localhost/Quick-Notes) should be able to load the site with all the generated files.

+Servers such as npm serve and python3 -m http.server have been tried to load generated files for this project.

 ## Additional references by [React Documentation](https://react.dev)

 - [Code Splitting](https://facebook.github.io/create-react-app/docs/code-splitting)